Drone-FYP2021-PolyU-EIE/GUI-Control-Node/README.md

             -DPYTHON_INCLUDE_DIR=/usr/include/python3.6m \
             -DPYTHON_LIBRARY=/usr/lib/aarch64-linux-gnu/libpython3.6m.so
 ```
-after you build the package in the catkin ws, now the python and python3 system path are both fuck up
+after you build the package in the catkin ws, now the python and python3 system path may have some problem
 (Told you already this is riskly)
 the program will try to auto fix this issuess
 but if it does not work do the following